This page provies short biographies of the TOG Editor-in-Chief, Editorial Board, International Advisory Board and in-house team.

 Content Development Editor, TOG

-Jessica is Assistant Editor for TOG, coordinating and facilitating the submission, peer review and publication of articles.
+Jessica is Content Development Editor for TOG, coordinating and facilitating the submission, peer review and publication of articles.

 After graduating from Kingston University with a biology degree in 2006, Jessica began her career in medical publishing as Editorial Assistant supporting the Commissioning Editor at Artech House Books.
 She moved to SB Communications Group in 2008, where she managed the peer-review process, copy-edited and typeset articles for Diabetes & Primary Care, a diabetes journal for primary care practitioners.
 In this role, she implemented a 3-year CPD curriculum consisting of one article per issue with 10 single-best answer questions, including short case-based questions.
 She joined the RCOG in summer 2012.